helinwang/dex/commands.md

     ```
     The above command generates 10000 public and secret keys pairs, stored at `./credentials` by default.

-1. Generate the genesis file and the initial concensus protocol groups
+1. Generate the genesis file and the initial consensus protocol group files
     - The genesis file contains the genesis block and the genesis state.
-    - The initial concensus protocol groups contains the credentials for all the participating nodes and
+    - The initial consensus protocol group files contain the credentials for all the participating nodes and
     the group assignments.
 The protocol supports open participation (specified but not yet implemented),
     any node can join the mining groups providing proof of frozen fund.
 Please see the
     [White Paper](https://github.com/helinwang/dex/wiki/White-Paper) for details.

-    The command below configures 3 nodes and 3 groups with the group threshold set to 2.
+    The command below configures three nodes and three groups with the group threshold set to two.
     The BNB native token and the tokens specified in `tokens.txt` are distributed evenly
     to all the trading accounts insider the `./credentials` folder.